ethanknights/ethanknights/README.md

 # Word of the Day

-**frumenty**: A dish made of hulled wheat boiled in milk and seasoned, especially used in England and in some of the southern United States at Christmas.
+**pandoro**: A form of panettone without candied fruit in the shape of a star; eaten at Christmas.

 ---